backstage/backstage/plugins/kubernetes/api-report.md

 import { ApiRef } from '@backstage/core-plugin-api';
 import { BackstagePlugin } from '@backstage/core-plugin-api';
+import { ClientPodStatus } from '@backstage/plugin-kubernetes-common';
+import { ClusterAttributes } from '@backstage/plugin-kubernetes-common';
+import { ClusterObjects } from '@backstage/plugin-kubernetes-common';
 import { DiscoveryApi } from '@backstage/core-plugin-api';
 import { Entity } from '@backstage/catalog-model';
 import { IdentityApi } from '@backstage/core-plugin-api';